 The Triangular Fibrocartilage Complex (TFCC) is a ligament in the wrist that is commonly sprained.
 TFCC injuries are treated by Dr. Peter G. Fitzgibbons, MD at The Centers for Advanced Orthopaedics: Maryland Orthopedic Specialists Division.
 Dr. Fitzgibbons is fellowship-trained in both orthopaedic trauma and hand surgery, and is uniquely qualified to care for these injuries.
-With locations in both Germantown and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis, treatment, and recovery from TFCC injuries.
+With locations in both Germantown, Rockville, and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis, treatment, and recovery from TFCC injuries.

 The TFCC is a ligamentous complex on the small finger side of the wrist.
 It is a small complicated structure that serves mostly to stabilize the wrist as it rotates from palm up to palm down and back.
 The TFCC, and the small finger side of the wrist in general is sometimes referred to as a “black box” because it has so many small components, and sometimes it is difficult to determine exactly what part of it is causing pain.

 Occasionally, the TFCC is torn in a high energy incident like a car accident, and the wrist has trouble rotating because the bones are unstable.
 Much more commonly, the TFCC is sprained (stretched out or incompletely torn) but functioning, so that the wrist hurts with certain motions, but generally functions well.